 Zac Brigante, 1101 Vineland Street, Cocoa, stated his house backs up to the subject property.
-He stated he and other neighbors have been guided to ask for compromise.
+He said Fish and Wildlife has pictures of scrub jays and gopher tortoises.
+He stated he and other neighbors have been guided to not necessarily eliminate the project, but just ask for compromise.
 He said he had an appraisal in January, and while it wasn't done by a MAI appraiser, he did say if there were single-wide family homes, it would have impacted his decision, and if it didn't, what it would have done is, his home may have been the same value, but it might not have been the home chosen to be purchased.
 He said his house is 5,000 square feet house and they are talking about a 15-foot buffer off of his porch, which is 12 feet from the property line, a row of manufactured homes.
 He stated Fish and Wildlife asks for onsite relocations instead of offsite and it's 750 square feet per gopher tortoise, so a buffer along the back side of Vineland Street would eliminate a lot of concern, it would give a buffer to the wildlife, and it would allow Vineland Street to not have mobile homes stacked against backyards.
 He said he would also like less traffic coming in, less septic tanks and sewers.
-The subject parcel was purchased as an undesirable piece of property to develop, and that's why it's been vacant; FPL runs through the middle of it, which will give people radiation issues; there are railroad tracks on one side, and Winn Dixie on the other, so it was purchased at a lower house, the lot was cleared farther than the survey.
-Ms. Rezanka asked if Mr. Brigante has continued to use the property that is not his, but belongs to her client.
-Mr. Brigante replied yes, his kids play football on the small piece of grass.
-Ms. Rezanka asked if Mr. Brigante has been asked to stop using the property by Justin Savich, her client's representative.
-Mr. Brigante replied he spoke to Justin two years ago and it was not mentioned.
+The subject parcel was purchased as an undesirable piece of property to develop, and that's why it's been vacant; FPL runs through the middle of it, which will give people radiation issues; there are railroad tracks on one side, and Winn Dixie on the other, so it was purchased at a lower price.
+Now they are intending to change it into something that it wasn't to benefit the developer.